How to Wear a Chore Coat, Men’s Styling Guide

 What Is a Chore Coat?

-The chore coat is a type of workwear jacket.
+A chore coat, also known as a chore jacket, is a type of workwear jacket.

 It was originally made for French laborers in the late 19th century, and later was adopted by American workers, especially by railroad men, farmers, and factory workers, because they needed something tough that could hold tools and withstand the daily grind.